 3 Types of Exercise Bikes

-Choose an upright bike for the classic exercise bike experience; a recumbent bike to be gentler on your joints; or an indoor cycle trainer for the best approximation of riding an outdoor bike.
+There are three types of exercise bike to choose from.
+Choose an upright bike for the classic exercise bike experience, a recumbent bike to be gentler on your joints, or an indoor cycle trainer for the best approximation of riding an outdoor bike.

-We've selected the three best upright bikes based on a culmination of sources.
-Check out our top picks...
+These are the best upright bikes based on a variety of sources.
+Consider them our our top picks...

 Upright bikes are the most traditional exercise bikes.
-They are usually what’s meant by “stationary bikes.”
-Some upright bikes provide only light resistance, but some can challenge people who are very fit.
-These bikes are designed for cardiovascular training, weight management and toning the lower body.
+They are often referred to as “stationary bikes.”
+Some upright bikes provide only light resistance, but others will even challenge the fittest of trainees.
+These bikes are designed for cardiovascular training, weight management, and toning the lower body.

 Indoor Cycle Trainers

-Indoor cycle trainers support the most intense exercise.
-Also called spin bikes, indoor cycle trainers have the heaviest drives.
-Even more so than upright exercise bikes, they support riding positions you’d have on an outdoor race bike.
-Most importantly, their resistance systems best reproduce the sensation of riding a regular bicycle.
+Indoor cycle trainers offer the most intense exercise.
+Also known as spin bikes, indoor cycle trainers have the heaviest drives.
+Even more than upright exercise bikes, they support riding positions that simulate an outdoor race bike.
+More importantly, their resistance systems best reproduce the sensation of riding a regular bicycle.
 Their pedals are often compatible with clip-in cycling shoes.

 Recumbent bikes are the gentlest exercise bikes.
-Recumbent bikes have chair-like seats with lumbar support, and they let riders lean back to cycle.
+Recumbent bikes have seats that feel like chairs with lumbar support and let riders lean back to cycle.
 These are the most appropriate bikes for physical therapy and for preventing exercise-related injuries.
-They are called “low impact” because they put minimal stress on joints, but recumbent exercise bikes can nonetheless support cardio training, calorie burn and muscle toning.
+They are called “low impact” because they put minimal stress on the joints, but still support cardio training, calorie burn, and muscle toning.

 Important Features of an Exercise Bike

 - Heavy Flywheels: All things being equal, heavier flywheels support smoother rides.
-They also offer more challenge at their highest tension levels.
-Indoor cycle trainers or spin bikes generally have the heaviest flywheels; these weigh 40 pounds or more.
-Recumbent and upright stationary bikes typically have flywheels weighing from 12 to 32 pounds.
+They also offer more challenge at the highest tension levels.
+Indoor cycle trainers or spin bikes generally have the heaviest flywheels, weighing 40 pounds or more.
+Recumbent and upright stationary bikes typically have flywheels that weigh between 12 to 32 pounds.

-- Workout Programs: There’s lots of variation in number of preset workout programs.
-Most upright bikes and recumbent bikes guide riders with programs, but some have none.
-Most spin bikes don’t have any workout programs at all.
-(A nice exception is the Diamondback 910Ic Indoor Cycle Trainer with 18.)
+- Workout Programs: There is quite a bit of variation in the number of preset workout programs included with any exercise bike.
+Most upright bikes and recumbent bikes guide trainees with programs, but some have none.
+Most spin bikes don’t have any workout programs (with the exception is the Diamondback 910Ic Indoor Cycle Trainer that offers 18).
 The type of programming varies too.
 Many bikes at least lead trainees through basic programs such as 5K rides and hill climbs.
-Some have more advanced heart rate controlled workouts.
-Some of the most advanced bike workouts involve interactive video.
-Some of the most engaging workouts are offered by NordicTrack, ProForm, Horizon Fitness and Vision Fitness.
+Some have more advanced heart rate controlled workouts, while some of the most advanced bike workouts involve interactive video.
+The most engaging workouts are offered by NordicTrack, ProForm, Horizon Fitness and Vision Fitness.

 - Easy-Read Display: Most exercise bikes provide workout data.
-At minimum, they show distance, time, speed and calories burned.
+At minimum, they show distance, time, speed, and calories burned.
 Ideally they show heart rate data too.
 The best console screens are backlit for low-light conditions.
 Some bike consoles have rather old but sufficient technology, such as monochrome LCDs.
-Others get full-color touch screens.
+Others feature full-color touch screens.

-- Warranty: Warranties for exercise bikes have three main parts: the frame, the parts, and labor.
-Parts coverage is almost always shorter for commercial exercise bikes, yet these will almost always last a long time in home gyms.
+- Warranty: Exercise bike warranties break down into three sections: the frame, the parts, and labor.
+Parts coverage is almost always shorter for commercial exercise bikes, yet these will almost always last for a long time in home gyms.

-- Comfortable Seating: Recumbent bikes are known for their comfortable seats, which look something like office chairs with good lumbar support.
-For upright exercise bikes and spin bikes, some brands provide nicely contoured seats with a good amount of cushioning, and others don’t.
+- Comfortable Seating: Recumbent bikes are known for their comfortable seats, which look like office chairs with good lumbar support.
+Some brands provide nicely contoured seats with a decent amount of cushioning for upright exercise bikes and spin bikes, while others don’t.
 We have noted complaints about uncomfortable seats in some of our exercise bike reviews.
 However, adding a gel-filled seat topper can usually alleviate the discomfort.
-Sometimes you can customize the seat because it’s interchangeable with those made for road bikes.
+Occasionally you can replace the seat with ease because it’s interchangeable with those made for road bikes.

 - Good Pedals: On cheaper exercise bikes, pedals are often a problem.
 They are among the first parts to break.
 Exercise bike pedals usually have toe cages and/or toe straps.
 Some are oversized, letting people reposition their feet during exercise.
 Others are made especially for clip-in cycling shoes and are interchangeable with those from road bikes.